Skin Vein Removal

 Different Types of Treatable Skin Veins

 The abnormal skin veins are referred to as “spider veins,” telangiectasias, or “thread veins” when they are small (thread sized).
-These vessels measure 0.1 mm to 1 mm in diameter and represent an expanded venule, capillary, or arteriole.
+These vessels measure 0.1 mm to 1 mm in diameter and represent an expanded venue, capillary, or arteriole.
 They can be red, purple, or blue in color.
 They often tend to form in clusters and can occur in multiple different locations.
 They typically increase in number and size over time.

-When the abnormal skin veins are medium sized (1 mm to 3 mm in diameter) they are referred to as “reticular veins,” which are small varicose veins.
+When the abnormal skin veins are medium-sized (1 mm to 3 mm in diameter) they are referred to as “reticular veins,” which are small varicose veins.
 These veins tend to form on the legs and sometimes around the eyes and temple regions.
-One of the most common location of abnormal reticular vein formation is behind the knees.
+One of the most common locations of abnormal reticular vein formation is behind the knees.
 These veins are thinned and stretched veins that have enlarged as the result of the thinning of the vein wall and faulty valves within the veins.
-When vein valves become faulty within the vein lumen, blood pools in the skin veins and causes pressure build-up inside the veins.
+When vein valves become faulty within the vein lumen, blood pools in the skin veins and cause pressure build-up inside the veins.
 The pressure build-up can cause unsightly blue or purple veins, but it can also lead to pain, achiness, or swelling of the legs.

 When abnormal skin veins are large ( > 3mm in diameter), then they are referred to as true varicose veins.
 These are the most serious form of skin veins, as they can lead to significant complications such as blood clots, chronic pain, chronic swelling, chronic leg fatigue, numbness, skin damage, skin bleeding, and even venous ulcers / venous wounds.
 The varicose veins are usually associated with a more serious circulation problem referred to as venous reflux disease.
 This disease usually involves a larger diseased vein beneath the surface of the skin referred to as a saphenous vein or perforator vein.